Detling Parish Council

 Each Parish Council appoints a Clerk to deal with correspondence and, report to and take minutes of its meetings undertake other duties on its behalf.
 To raise money, Parish Council issues a precept, which is added to the Council Tax bills of residents within the Parish.
 The Parish Council decides how much money it will spend each year and therefore how much it will ask each Council Taxpayer to contribute.

 OVERVIEW OF DETLING PARISH COUNCIL

-The Parish Council is composed of seven councillors with elections held every four years, the next election being on May 2021.
-We meet in the commitee Room of the Detling Village Hall at 7pm on the first Tuesday of each month except January and August.
+The Parish Council is composed of seven councillors with elections held every four years, the next election being on May 2023.
+We meet in the committee Room of the Detling Village Hall at 7pm on the first Tuesday unless otherwise informed.

 The meetings are open to the public and press.